• Profielfoto van Suzanne in een rond pictogram

 • better blood sugar regulation

-• potential heart and kidney benefits within specific patient groups
+• potential benefits for heart and kidneys in specific patient groups

 • What are the disadvantages and side effects of GLP-1?

-The most well-known disadvantages mainly concern side effects and the practical aspects of long-term use.
-The EMA mentions common gastrointestinal side effects for semaglutide, such as nausea and diarrhea; the product information also lists vomiting and constipation as known reactions.
+The main disadvantages are primarily related to side effects and the practical aspects of long-term use.
+The EMA lists common gastrointestinal side effects for semaglutide, such as nausea and diarrhea; the product information also mentions vomiting and constipation as known reactions.

 For many users, these are not minor details but decisive factors.
 People therefore frequently search for: